catherinezucker/dustmaps/docs/examples.rst

     ebv = bayestar(coords, mode='percentile', pct=25.)

     print(ebv)
-    >>> [ 0.24930404  0.01524667  0.08961   ] # 25th percentile at 3 coordinates
+    >>> [0.27749997 0.0025     0.08499999] # 25th percentile at 3 coordinates

-Getting Quality Assurance Flags from the Bayestar Dust Maps
+Getting Quality Assurance Flags from the Bayestar and DECaPS Dust Maps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the Bayestar dust maps, one can retrieve QA flags by providing the keyword
+For the Bayestar and DECaPS dust maps, one can retrieve QA flags by providing the keyword
 argument :code:`return_flags=True`:

 .. code-block :: python